 Difference in the name

 Most North Indians call the festival, Diwali.
 On the other hand, South Indians call it Deepavali.
-Though both are correct and means series or rows of diyas.
+Though both are correct and mean series or rows of diyas.

 Difference in number of days

-In North India Diwali is celebrated for 5 days, whereas Diwali in South India it is celebrated only for 4 days.
+In North India Diwali is celebrated for 5 days, whereas in South India it is celebrated only for 4 days.
+Would you like to enhance your knowledge about the days?
+Read the table below.

-In North India Diwali starts with Dhanteras and people buy gold on that day.
+In North India Diwali starts with Dhanteras (as you can see in the above table and people buy gold on that day.
 While South Indians do not celebrate Dhanteras and the festival commences on Ashwin Krishna Paksha Chaturdasi.
-The first day of Diwali is known as Naraka Chaturdasi and it is Dhantaras in Northern part of India.
+The first day of Diwali is known as Naraka Chaturdasi and it is Dhantaras in the Northern part of India.

 Significance of Diwali